jadetoro032-pixel/REPAI/README.md

 Jeremiah is double-booked.
 The **"Hackathon Rules, Demo, and Why RepAI Should Win"** meeting is about to start.

 ```
-Judge:    "Start Teams call"
+USER:    "Start Teams call"
 RepAI:    "I am RepAI, attending as Jeremiah's disclosed delegate.
            RepAI should win because it moves beyond chat…"

-Judge:    "Can you approve a 40% enterprise discount?"
+USER:    "Can you approve a 40% enterprise discount?"
 RepAI:    "I can't approve that — Jeremiah or Finance must review any
            pricing commitment.
 I'll flag it in the brief."

-Judge:    "Send call brief"
+USER:    "Send call brief"
 RepAI:    "Here is the post-call summary: decisions, actions, risks,
            and recommended follow-ups for Jeremiah's review."
 ```